 Proven effective for 8 hours for both mosquitoes and ticks.

-This spray-on formula should be sprayed onto skin or hands and then rubbed in for full coverage.
+This formula should be applied onto skin or hands and then rubbed in for full coverage.
 Most users report that the feel of this product on skin is much more comfortable than other chemical repellents.
-This bottle does come in a TSA-approved size, however some people note the spray function has a tendency to break.
+This bottle does come in a TSA-approved size, however some people note the pump has a tendency to break.

 This is a good choice for light to medium runs as it does have some sweat protection, but it isn’t very effective when sweating heavily.
 This spray does not claim to be waterproof but reviewers do not note concerns about the effects wearing off.